 All CORI obtained from the DCJIS is confidential and can only be disseminated as authorized by law and regulation.
 A central secondary dissemination log shall be used to record any dissemination of CORI outside this organization, including dissemination at the request of the subject.

-SOURCE: MASC May 2014
+SOURCE: MASC - Reviewed 2022

 2 of 2